kimbring2/minecraft_ai/README.md

 # Introduction
 ![Intoduction](https://github.com/kimbring2/MineRL/blob/master/image/18-28-41.png)

 The code uploaded here is for MineRL Competition 2019.
 The purpose of the competition is to find an effective reinforcement learning algorithm using human play datasets.
+I started participating at the beginning of this competition, but I wasn't able to participate correctly in the Retro Contest held at OpenAI last year, so I wanted to finish it this time.

 # Purpose
 Requesting in the competition is to resolve MineRLObtainDiamond-v0.
 In order to solve this, advance work such as moving to a specific place or collecting trees is necessary.